Trimming Asters

-I've noticed on my stat reports that quite a few people have viewed my blog while searching for, no -not for the mysterious killing squirrels in the rain*, but for trimming asters and pruning asters.
-I've discussed more than once pruning asters in June, but never mentioned what to do with them come November.
-I wouldn't want anybody to leave empty-handed, so what can be done now that most asters have quit blooming?
+Quite a few people have viewed my blog while searching for trimming asters and pruning asters.
+I've discussed more than once pruning asters in June, like in this post, but never mentioned what to do with them come mid-late autumn.
+I wouldn't want anybody who lands here to leave empty-handed, so what can be done now that most asters have quit blooming?

 Post a Comment